rmspavanst/devref/Ansible/AnsibleSetup-centos.md

 $ ansible --version
 $ pip install pywinrm (for windows host)

+or

+You should install python and pip:

+sudo yum install python3 python3-pip
+After this you'll are able to run:

+sudo pip3 install ansible

 Create a new user called ansible and assign it to sudo group
 $ adduser ansible